United Therapeutics: Operations

 United Therapeutics owns a 415,000-square-foot combination laboratory and office building complex in Silver Spring, Maryland.
 The facility serves as the company's co-headquarters and is used for commercial manufacturing of active pharmaceutical ingredients and finished dosage form products.
 United Therapeutics also owns a 380,000-square-foot combination manufacturing plant and office building in Research Triangle Park, North Carolina.
 The facility serves as the company's co-headquarters and is occupied by clinical research and development, commercialization, logistics, manufacturing, and packaging personnel.
 Adjacent to its Research Triangle Park complex, United Therapeutics owns a 132-acre site containing approximately 330,000 square feet of building space that is used for research, development and manufacturing related to the company's lung regeneration program.
 This site is available for future expansion.

-United Therapeutics subsidiaries include Lung Biotechnology PBC; Lung Bioengineering Inc.; United Therapeutics Europe, Ltd.; Unither Biotech Inc., Canada; Unither Pharma, LLC; Unither Telmed, Ltd.; Unither Bioélectronique, Quebec; and Revivicor, Inc. As of December 2021, United Therapeutics had a global workforce of 985.
+United Therapeutics subsidiaries include Lung Biotechnology PBC; Lung Bioengineering Inc.; Miromatrix Medical; United Therapeutics Europe, Ltd.; Unither Biotech Inc., Canada; Unither Pharma, LLC; Unither Telmed, Ltd.; Unither Bioélectronique, Quebec; IVIVA Medical; and Revivicor, Inc. As of December 2023, United Therapeutics had a global workforce of 1,168.
+On June 1, 2024, United Therapeutics' market capitalization was $12.3 billion.

 Lung Biotechnology PBC

-Through its wholly owned subsidiary Lung Biotechnology PBC, United Therapeutics is addressing the acute national shortage of transplantable lungs and other organs.
-The company focuses on lung perfusion to develop new advanced technologies to preserve lungs for transplant and increase the availability of lung transplants for end-stage lung disease, including PAH.
-Lung Biotechnology’s work includes innovative methods that can stabilize and improve lungs that would otherwise be discarded.

-With the acquisition of Revivicor, Inc. in 2011, United Therapeutics began the XenoKidney program to find alternative sources of organs for patients awaiting kidney transplant.
-Xenotransplantation is a potential solution as it potentially could provide a limitless supply of organs.
-Lung Biotechnology is the first public benefit corporation subsidiary of a public biotechnology or pharmaceutical company.
+United Therapeutics' subsidiary Lung Biotechnology PBC was the first public benefit corporation subsidiary of a publicly traded biopharmaceutical company.
+Utilizing perfusion, Lung Biotechnology pursued innovative technology that could preserve lungs for transplant by stabilizing lungs that would otherwise be discarded.
+The objective was to address the acute shortage of transplantable lungs for patients with end-stage lung disease, including PAH.